Team-5036/FRC-2014/README.md

 ========
 2014 Aerial Assist

 This project contains the code we used in the 2013-2014 FRC season.
-This was our rookie year and we had many bumps and bruises esspeically in coding but weperceivered though.
+This was our rookie year and we had many difficulties and challenges especially in coding but we perceivered though.
 We ended up getting rookie All-Star Award from the the GTRE Regonal in Canada, our first regonal and were awarded with the ability to go to the Championships in St, Louis.
 All in all 2013-2014 has been a real interesting year and we are looking forward to the future.